Learn in the Field

 This session will cover all there is to know about biological farming.
 Attendees will learn the six principles of biological farming practices that will help you on a path toward rebuilding your soils, including:

-• the role of plant diversity for soil health, and
+• The role of plant diversity for soil health

 BREAK